JohnWickCalls/airline-reservation-system/README.md

 * Secure login system that authorizes roles, granting access based on the user's credentials.
 Database Integration:
 * Utilizes MySQL database for storing and retrieving customer, flight, ticket, and admin data.

+Login Authorization:
+* Secure login system that authorizes roles, granting access based on the user's credentials.

+Database Integration:
+* Utilizes MySQL database for storing and retrieving customer, flight, ticket, and admin data.